CoreyCauterize/CST8916-MidtermProject/README.md

 ## Conclusion

 The hybrid API architecture proposed in this report assigns each communication technology to the workloads it is most efficient at handling.
 REST provides a stable, cacheable, semantically clear interface for authentication and resource management.
 GraphQL eliminates over-fetching and multiple round-trips for the complex dashboard queries that define the user experience.
 WebSockets make real-time delivery of price ticks and alerts possible with latencies that no polling strategy can match.
-Together, these three protocols backed form a production-grade foundation capable of serving thousands of concurrent users with sub-100ms data freshness during live market hours.
+Together, these three architectural styles form a production-grade foundation capable of serving thousands of concurrent users with sub-100ms data freshness during live market hours.